Guide to Work, Study, Travel and Living Abroad

 Home in Italy: Do an Exchange!

-For those who love to travel abroad, frequently or for extended periods of time, the biggest expense aside from airfare is typically accommodations.
-Although many different options for traveling cheaply and saving money on hotels are available, one of the best ways to arrange completely free accommodations is through home exchanges.
-If you have never considered or tried a home exchange, now might be just the time.
-With a worldwide economic recession, die-hard travelers are loath to give up their wanderings, yet interest in saving travel dollars has never been greater.
+For those who love to travel abroad, frequently or for extended periods, the most considerable expense aside from airfare is typically accommodations.
+Although many options for traveling cheaply and saving money on hotels are available, home exchanges are one of the best ways to arrange free accommodations.
+Now is the time if you have never considered or tried a home exchange.
+With a worldwide economic recession, die-hard travelers are reluctant to relinquish their wanderings.
+Yet, interest in saving travel dollars has never been greater.

 The Basics of Home Exchange

-The basics of exchanging homes are simple and straightforward: you offer your home for a fellow traveler to stay in, while you stay in theirs.
-Often times this is done simultaneously, although not always.
-Many experienced exchangers have second vacation homes or travel for extended periods of time, offering opportunities to “bank” exchange time or set up non-simultaneous exchanges.
-There are numerous formal home exchange membership networks in existence (usually requiring a membership fee).
-With literally hundreds of thousands of members worldwide, the possibilities for locations and time periods, from a few days to long-term exchanges of months at a time, are almost limitless.
+The basics of exchanging homes are simple: you offer your home for a fellow traveler to stay in while you stay in theirs.
+Frequently, this is done simultaneously, although only sometimes.
+Many experienced exchangers have second vacation homes or travel for extended periods, offering opportunities to "bank" exchange time or set up non-simultaneous exchanges.
+Numerous formal home exchange membership networks exist (usually requiring a membership fee).
+With hundreds of thousands of members worldwide, the possibilities for locations and periods, from a few days to long-term exchanges of months, are almost limitless.

 The Many Benefits

-Home exchange provides travelers with the ability to save a tremendous amount of money by completely eliminating the huge expense of accommodations—but the beauty of the concept does not stop there.
+Home exchange allows travelers to save a tremendous amount of money by completely eliminating the considerable expense of accommodations — but the beauty of the concept does not stop there.
 Exchanging offers many other benefits which are, in my opinion, just as important as the monetary consideration.
-Staying “local” in a home or apartment as opposed to a hotel on the tourist trail really adds to the travel experience, allowing you to stay in a neighborhood and live the way people there live.
-Most exchangers leave extensive information for their guests about the local area, full of insider’s tips about their favorite restaurants, little-known art exhibits, or other “secrets” about their city that a typical tourist would never have access to.
-Having a true home with a real kitchen also allows you to save money on other items, such as food, and offer the capability to store and cook meals at your leisure instead of eating out constantly.
+Staying "local" in a home or apartment instead of a hotel on the tourist trail adds to the travel experience, allowing you to stay in a neighborhood and live the way people live.
+Most exchangers leave extensive information for their guests about the local area, full of insider tips about their favorite restaurants, little-known art exhibits, or other "secrets" about their city that a typical tourist would never have access to.
+Having a proper home with a real kitchen also saves you money on other items, such as food.
+It offers the capability to store and cook meals at your leisure instead of eating out constantly.

 Getting to Know the Locals